ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

   * If "enc" is "int", HPKE JWE Integrated Encryption is used.
   * If "enc" is an AEAD algorithm, the recipient Key Management mode is Key Encryption.

-The HPKE KEM, KDF, and AEAD used depend on the JOSE-HPKE algorithm used.
-This HPKE AEAD is used internally by HPKE and is distinct from the AEAD algorithm specified in "enc".
+The HPKE key encapsulation mechanism (KEM), key derivation function (KDF), and authenticated encryption with additional data (AEAD) encryption function utilized depend on the JOSE-HPKE algorithm used.
+The HPKE AEAD encryption function is used internally by HPKE and is distinct from the JWE AEAD algorithm specified in "enc".

 HPKE supports two modes, which are described in Table 1 of {{I-D.ietf-hpke-hpke}}.

-In JOSE-HPKE, both "mode_base" and "mode_psk" are supported.
+In this specification, both "mode_base" and "mode_psk" are supported.
-When "psk_id" JOSE Header parameter is present the mode is "mode_psk", otherwise the mode is "mode_base".
+When the "psk_id" JOSE Header parameter is present, the mode is "mode_psk";
+otherwise, the mode is "mode_base".

-JWE supports different serializations, including Compact JWE Serialization as described in {{Section 3.1 of RFC7516}}, General JWE JSON Serialization as described in {{Section 3.2 of RFC7516}}.
+JWE supports multiple serializations, including the JWE Compact Serialization described in {{Section 3.1 of RFC7516}}, and the General JWE JSON Serialization described in {{Section 3.2 of RFC7516}}.
 Certain JWE features are only supported in specific serializations.

-For example Compact JWE Serialization does not support the following:
+For example, the Compact JWE Serialization does not support:

 - additional authenticated data
 - multiple recipients